FreightCar America, Inc. Reports Fourth Quarter and Full Year 2022 Results

 Provides revenue, deliveries and Adjusted EBITDA guidance for 2023

-CHICAGO, March 27, 2023 (GLOBE NEWSWIRE) -- FreightCar America, Inc. (NASDAQ: RAIL) (“FreightCar America” or the “Company”), a diversified manufacturer of railroad freight cars, today reported results for the fourth quarter and full year ended December 31, 2022.
+CHICAGO, March 27, 2023 (GLOBE NEWSWIRE) -- FreightCar America, Inc. RAIL ("FreightCar America" or the "Company"), a diversified manufacturer of railroad freight cars, today reported results for the fourth quarter and full year ended December 31, 2022.

 Fiscal Year 2022 Highlights